Carlisle Crematorium and our Cemeteries remain open for cremations, burials and essential visits.

 There is now the opportunity for families and loved ones to watch a live stream or continue to obtain a recording of the service through Wesley Media.

-- Funeral services at Carlisle Crematorium will be able to accommodate 54 mourners within the chapel.
+- Funeral services at Carlisle Crematorium are now able to accommodate 120 mourners within the chapel.
+The overflow chapel will remain closed (this will be reviewed on Monday 16 August).

-- Service times of 20 minutes, the one way system and social distancing measures still apply.
+- Service times of 20 minutes, the one way system and the need to wear face coverings still apply.

-- There will no limit on the number of mourners at graveside services.
-Social distancing measures still need to be adhered to.
+- There will is no limit on the number of mourners at graveside services.

 - Face to face appointments can be booked through the Bereavement Services Office.
 Please call 01228 817390 to make an appointment.

-- The Book of Remembrance will be able to be viewed, with one person or bubble being able to access it at any one time.
-From Monday 17 May, the Book of Remembrance will be accessible Monday to Fridays from 9am to 4pm and Saturday and Sundays from 11am to 2.30pm.
+- The Book of Remembrance can be viewed, with one person or bubble being able to access it at any one time.
+The Book of Remembrance is accessible Monday to Fridays from 9am to 4pm and Saturday and Sundays from 11am to 2.30pm.

 Bereavement support in Cumbria